top of page

 Chicago Performs

-I recall attending one of their early concerts when my small college (Albion) booked the group when it was still called Chicago Transit Authority - apparently a lawsuit by the real transit authority forced them to change their name back in 1969.
-I wonder how come Chicago didn't sue them?
+I recall attending one of their early concerts when my small college (Albion) booked the group when it was still called Chicago Transit Authority - a lawsuit by the real transit authority forced them to change their name back in 1969.
+I wonder how come Chicago didn't sue them too?

-Bob Hollingshead, a fraternity brother, headed the bookings for the college that brought bands to our campus.
-Usually, it was an unheralded group for dances and "bust-outs" which were two-hour mid-week dance parties intended to relieve stress from our rigorous studies (for some of us.).
-Bob had booked CTA in the fall for a following year's spring concert.
-I had never heard of the group but was informed by him that these guys were, “Going to be big.”
+Bob Hollingshead, a fraternity brother, headed the band bookings for the college that brought groups to our campus.
+Usually, it was an unheralded group for dances and "bust-outs," which were two-hour mid-week dance parties intended to relieve stress from our rigorous studies (for some of us).
+Bob had booked CTA in the fall for the following year's spring concert.
+I had never heard of the group, but was informed by him that these guys were “Going to be big.”

-Sure enough, that entire fall and winter their songs were hitting gold at every turn.
-Bob had booked them for seven grand which was about half his budget for the entire year of entertainment from the college.
-Sleepless nights ensued fearing they would cancel as they were instantly receiving 10 times this fee for a performance.
-The entire campus wondered if they would play one song and leave?
+Sure enough, that entire fall and winter, their songs were hitting gold at every turn.
+Bob had booked them for seven grand. which was about half his budget for the entire year of entertainment from the college.
+Sleepless nights ensued, fearing they would cancel as they were instantly receiving 10 times this fee for a performance.
+The entire campus joked, wondering if they would play one song and leave?

 Not a chance.

 They played two hours performing their greatest hits with absolute enthusiasm.
-The students loved every minute even as the band members moved often to their mic's kidding the audience about getting," the deal of the decade."
+The students loved every minute, even as the band members often moved to their mic's kidding the audience about us getting "the deal of the decade."

-By the way, Chicago, thank you for honoring your contract.
+By the way, Chicago, thank you for honoring your performing contract.

 Comments